Joseph Y Lo, Assistant Research Professor of Medical Physics Grad Program, Radiology and Biomedical Engineering

 Current projects: 3D Tomosynthesis Imaging of the Breast, Computer-aided Detection/Diagnosis of Breast Cancer, Optimization of Radiation Therapy

 The lab focuses on the diagnosis and treatment of cancer using advanced imaging techniques.
 There are 3 main projects: breast tomosynthesis, computer aided diagnosis, and improved treatment planning for radiation therapy.
-First, while mammography remains the gold standard in breast cancer screening, it has many well known limitations.
-Dr. Lo leads a team from the Ravin Advanced Imaging Laboratories (see website above) which collaborates closely with Siemens Healthcare to develop breast tomosynthesis, a form of limited-angle tomography using a modified digital mammography system.
-Tomosynthesis can acquire a 3D image quickly, easily, and at the same dose as a conventional mammogram.
+First, Dr. Lo leads a team from the Ravin Advanced Imaging Laboratories (see website above) in collaboration with Siemens Healthcare to develop breast tomosynthesis.
+Tomosynthesis is a form of limited-angle tomography using a modified digital mammography system and can acquire a 3D image quickly, easily, and at the same dose as a conventional mammogram.
 Tomosynthesis will improve sensitivity of breast cancer diagnosis by helping radiologists to detect subtle lesions which would otherwise be obscured.
-In addition, tomosynthesis will also improve specificity since radiologists can better characterize benign cases and thus avoid unnecessary follow-up imaging studies and surgical procedures.
+In addition, tomosynthesis will also improve specificity since radiologists can better visualize false alarms and thus avoid unnecessary follow-up imaging studies and surgical procedures.
 For these reasons, tomosynthesis is the most exciting recent development in breast imaging, and the only technology that can actually replace mammography in the near future.
 Duke is now conducting clinical trials using the first ever Siemens breast tomosynthesis prototype.
 Second, for over a decade, we have been a leader in computer aided diagnosis (CAD), which is an interdisciplinary field combining elements of medical physics, engineering, statistics, and bioinformatics.
 We have developed automated detection algorithms which use computer vision techniques to localize suspicious mammographic lesions.
 We have also designed predictive models which use machine learning and statistical analysis in order to classify mammograms or sonograms as benign versus malignant.
 During these studies, we compiled one of the largest multi-institution breast cancer databases with approximately 5000 cases.
-Finally, we are extending CAD techniques from radiology toward the problem of intensity modulated radiation therapy (IMRT), specifically to improve treatment planning for prostate cancer.
+Finally, we are extending CAD techniques from radiology toward the problem of intensity modulated radiation therapy (IMRT), specifically to improve treatment planning for prostate and head & neck cancer.
 Our goal is to improve the efficiency and safety of treatment plans.

 Areas of Interest: